Mirror anomaly in fermionic topological orders: Anyon condensation at the domain wall

 From the second to third line, we have used the definition of $\rho_m([\bar{v}_2])$ and the requirement $[v_1] = \rho_m([\bar{v}_2])$.
 To obtain the last line, we have used \eqref{eq:iii} again.
-Combining this with Eq.~\eqref{eq:app_lambda10}, we derive
+Combining this with Eq.~\eqref{eq:app_lambda10} from Appendix \ref{sec:app_B_prop}, we derive